papivot/k8s-operations/Moving to Distroless.md

 * 3. ..
 6. Copy the app scripts/files to the temp image.
 * 7. ...
 10. Mark the files executable.
 Not sure if this is needed???
 May be required (TBD)
 * 11. ...
 13. Run PIP to download and install the relevant Python3 packages to the known location in the build env.
 * 15. Now that the build environment is ready/prepared, we get the relevant distroless Docker image from gcr.io.
-The links/details are provided here.
+The links/details are provided [here.](https://github.com/GoogleContainerTools/distroless)
+* 16. ...
+17. Copy the relevent files/directory structure from the `build-env` to the distroless image.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTc1NDI2OTMsMTgyMTY1OTc2NSwxOD
-A1MTU5MjQzXX0=
+eyJoaXN0b3J5IjpbODA1NDg0NzYsMTgyMTY1OTc2NSwxODA1MT
+U5MjQzXX0=
 -->